 Assessment Reveals Estuary’s Economic and Social Value

-Research reserve study says area households would be willing to pay millions for restoring estuary health, reaping rewards for fisheries and quality of life.
+The Takeaway: Research reserve study says area households would be willing to pay millions for restoring estuary health, reaping rewards for fisheries and quality of life.

 The Great Bay Estuary and Piscataqua River are critical to a coastal economy that includes commercial fishing and aquaculture, but development, pollution, and shoreline erosion are hurting estuary productivity.
 Fortunately, a recent study found strong area support for investing in estuary health.